Money laundering supervision for money service businesses

 You don’t have to register if you meet all of these conditions:

-- the total turnover from your money service activities is no more than £64,000 a year or 5% of your total annual turnover
+- the total turnover from your money service activities is no more than £100,000 a year or 5% of the total annual turnover of your business

 - the currency exchange or cheque cashing service must only be available to customers of the main business, it mustn’t be available to the public